umcu/clinlp/docs/qualifier_definitions.md

 Definition:

-* A concept is `Negated` if the text indicates that the concept did not take place or exist
+* A concept is `Negated` if the text indicates that the concept does not exist or take place
-* A concept is not `Negated` if there is doubt/confusion about presence, or if presence has not been checked (rather this concept is `Hypothetical`, see below)
+* A concept is `Affirmed` if there is doubt/confusion about its presence, or if its presence has not been checked (rather this concept is `Hypothetical`, see below)

 Examples: